 AF Association News & Events

 Cardiac Rhythm News - 15 June 2018

-All the latest from the Cardiac Rhythm News in in one place.
+The latest news from Cardiac Rhythm News

-April Patient e-News 2018
+June Medical e-News 2018

 See what has been going on this month and what is coming up all here.

 REGIONAL ambulance bosses are urging people to take cases of fainting seriously.

 Agony At The Office?
 Too Much Work Stress Linked To Atrial Fibrillation

 Atrial fibrillation, also known as arrhythmia, is the most common heart rhythm ailment, affecting 1 in 4 Americans.
 It typically causes symptoms ...